salmayasser23/Gym-Management-System-API/README.md

 * they reduce exposure of authentication tokens in Cross-Site Scripting (XSS) scenarios
 * they provide a cleaner authentication flow for browser-based clients

-### Notes

-* for local development, cookie settings such as `Secure` may need adjustment depending on whether the API runs on HTTP or HTTPS
-* in production, `Secure = true` should be used with HTTPS
-* if the frontend is hosted on a different origin, additional cookie and CORS settings may be required

 ---